kukkuz/spring-boot/README.md

 [![Build Status](https://travis-ci.org/kukkuz/spring-boot.svg?branch=master)](https://travis-ci.org/kukkuz/spring-boot)
 [![Coverage Status](https://coveralls.io/repos/github/kukkuz/spring-boot/badge.svg?branch=master)](https://coveralls.io/github/kukkuz/spring-boot?branch=master)

-Simple demos to get you started with Spring boot.
-The demos are written in Spring Boot v2.0.2.
+Get started with simple demos in Spring boot.
+These demos are written in Spring Boot v2.0.2.
 Maven is the preferred build system used in the demos.
 Docker is also in the mix if you prefer it.
 I have used projectLombok's `@Data` at some places because I was too tired of seeing the getters and setters.

 ## Basic Demo